 Born in Finland, Eero Saarinen (1910-1961) is the son of Eliel Saarinen, a Finnish architect who took his family to the States in 1923, when Eero was thirteen.
 Once established in Michigan, Eliel developed an outstanding career as an Architect creating its firm with Robert Swansen and teaching in the Cranbrook Academy of Art, where he taught its own son.
 Eero Saarinen showed always great enthusiasm and natural talent for Architecture, studying Furniture and Sculpture, too.

-In a fortunate encounter, Eero made friendships with Florence Knoll, Charles, and Roy Eames, three names that would define Modernism and what they call later Mid Century Modern.
+In a fortunate encounter, Eero made friendships with Florence Knoll, a name that would define Modernism and what they call later Mid Century Modern.
 Lots of masterworks from that time were the result of a collaboration between several members of these groups, just like the Womb Chair.

 After growing a solid academic background in Cranbrook, Yale and Europe too, Saarinen went back to the United States, to work in his father’s firm, and becoming an American citizen in 1940.
-From there, the career of Saarinen was a continuum sequence of professional success, since the Organic Design in Home Furnishing in 1940, when he won the first prize of the competitions along with Charles Eames, to the Tulip Table, later on.
+From there, the career of Saarinen was a continuum sequence of professional success, since the Organic Design in Home Furnishing in 1940, when he won the first prize of the competitions.

 Among the most famous works of Saarinen we find the Gateway Arc in St. Louis; the Washington Dulles International Airport, and several buildings in the most prestigious American universities.